filhoalm/Breast_cancer/README.md

 SEER13 Research plus - Malignant breast cancer by year, age, ER status, HER status, PR status from 1992 to 2018: https://github.com/filhoalm/Breast_cancer/blob/main/forecasting/data/breast_er_her_pr_1182023.csv

+### SEER Updates - 2022

+* Starting with the 1975-2019 SEER Research Data (November 2021 submission), Detroit is no longer included in any databases, and Illinois and Texas are included in the new 22-registry database (https://seer.cancer.gov/registries/terms.html).

+#### SEER12 (ER and HER2) by race and ethnicity, age and year

+#### SEER12 (ER, HER2, and PR status) by age and year

 ### Results